Skip to content

 Those who are environmentally conscious and sustainable gardeningalso promotes nesting opportunities for insects.
 Because precisely these are often rare these days.

 In the same way, a Insect hotel can be useful.
-But avoid the usually incorrectly constructed products from DIY stores and garden centers - and build it yourself instead!
+However, avoid the usually incorrectly constructed products from DIY stores and garden centers - and build it yourself instead!
+I can recommend this bee hotel from NABU or this special ladybug house*.

 Man-made, artificial light sources, such as outdoor lights in gardens or street lamps, are on the increase.
 And Flying insects use this as a guide.